-CAL Grants: State grants for undergraduate students.
-Students must submit their FAFSA by March 2 to be considered for a CAL Grant.
+Cal Grants: State grants for undergraduate students.
+Students must submit their FAFSA by March 2 to be considered for a Cal Grant for the following academic year.
 The State of California awards these grants to students through the GWC Financial Aid Office on an entitlement basis and also on a competitive basis.
-GPA verification forms must be submitted to the State of California by established deadlines.
+If the student has not completed 24 degree-applicable units within the Coast Community College District, then the student must have their high school GPA verification form submitted to the State of California by their high school by March 2nd.